2025 Boston City Council election: Background

-This election will coincide with the 2025 Boston mayoral election with Incumbent Michelle Wu seeking re-election to a second term.
+This election coincided with the 2025 Boston mayoral election with Incumbent Michelle Wu seeking re-election to a second term.

 All Members of the Boston City Council have been Democrats since the defeat of Independent At-Large Councilor Althea Garrison, who had automatically ascended to office after the resignation of former At-Large City Councilor Ayanna Pressley to take office as US Representative for Massachusetts's 7th congressional district, by present incumbent Julia Mejia.
 As such the council is frequently defined as being divided into more Progressive members aligned with the Mayor and Moderate Members of the Council.
 The progressive members hold a majority and are generally considered to include Ruthzee Louijeune, Julia Mejia, Henry Santana, Gabriela Coletta Zapata, Brian Worrell, Enrique Pepen, and Ben Weber.
 The more moderate members of the Council are Erin Murphy, Ed Flynn, and John FitzGerald.